Frost-Phoenix/nixos-config/README.md

    ```
 3. Install script

+   > First make sure to read the install script, it isn't long.
+And make sure to execute it as root

    Execute and follow the installation script :
-   > Make sure to execute as root
    ```
    sudo ./install.sh
    ```

 # 👥 Credits